SideScrollUI/SideScroll/README.md

 **Try SideScroll in your browser:** [https://sidescrollui.github.io/SideScroll/](https://sidescrollui.github.io/SideScroll/)

+**Try the VideoGamesDB sample:** [https://sidescrollui.github.io/VideoGamesDB/](https://sidescrollui.github.io/VideoGamesDB/)

-The demo runs entirely in WebAssembly using Avalonia's browser support—no installation required!
+The demos run entirely in WebAssembly using Avalonia's browser support—no installation required!

 > **Note:** The browser version is experimental.
 For the best performance and full features, use the desktop application.